 Children of undocumented (illegal) immigrants who were, like their parents, born outside the United States have no more rights to U.S. citizenship than their parents do.
-Despite various legislative proposals, the U.S. immigration laws currently contain no special citizenship-related provisions based on the age at which a person arrived in the United States.
+(U.S. Congress occasionally considers changes to this, but so far, there's been no action.)

 However, children of undocumented immigrants who were born in the United States become U.S. citizens automatically.
 The parent(s)' immigration status is not taken into account.
 This is due to the 14th Amendment of the U.S. Constitution, which reads that: